 – Inflammatory bowel diseases (ulcerative colitis, Crohn’s disease)

-– Positive faecal immunochemical test (FIT: stool-based test for blood– Abnormal CT or MRI findings
+– Positive faecal immunochemical test (FIT: stool-based test for blood)

 Benefits of Endoscopic Examination

-What to Expect: Preparation & Procedure
+What to Expect: Colonoscopy Preparation & Procedure

 Bowel Preparation